 - 8. Certified and Verified ‘Freedom to Marry’ Affidavit

-If you already have a child or children with your Thai fiancée then speak to a family lawyer in Thailand about the process of legitimating the child so that you as a married couple will have you with parental power.
+If you already have a child or children with your Thai fiancée then speak to a family lawyer in Thailand.
+This about the process of legitimating the child.
+So that you as a married couple will have you with parental power.
 This is important if you are going to apply for a K1 visa in Thailand.
 This is very important should you end in a divorce or dispute later.
 Always take sound legal advice for a lawyer in Thailand before registering your marriage.